Contents

 If you’re not or your profit margin can’t justify the additional expense, it may be a good idea to wait.

-Having regular inspections is critical to maintaining the long-term health of your properties.
+Having regular inspections is super important to maintaining the long-term health of your properties.

 doorloop